-Soil scientists been warning for years about the loss of soil carbon through poor land management.
-At Tahi, we take land management very seriously and have taken active steps to protect our soils, through cessation of cattle grazing and pest control.
+Soil scientists have been warning for years about the loss of soil carbon through poor land management.
+At Tahi, we take land management very seriously and have taken active steps to protect our soils, through the cessation of cattle grazing and pest control.
 As time passes, we will see a gradual increase in soil carbon, along with the accelerating storage capacity of our planted vegetation.

 Wetlands accumulate different amounts of carbon, depending on depth and water flow.
-All of Tahi’s recovering wetlands have organic soils that contain a significant amount of carbon: in some places, several metres deep.
+All of Tahi’s recovering wetlands have organic soils that contain a significant amount of carbon, in some places, several metres deep.

 All these areas are important landscape carbon stores, which until recent years, were slowly being destroyed.
-In fact, the carbon stored in Tahi’s wetlands amounts to many thousands of tonnes – in some cases, more than is stored in forests.
+In fact, the carbon stored in Tahi’s wetlands amounts to many thousands of tonnes, in some cases more than is stored in forests.

 Did you know?
 Wetlands can store similar carbon levels per hectare basis as local native forests, or four times that of a pine plantation.

 A History of our Wetlands and Carbon Storage